Kyle-Dav/jekyll-knowledge-base/_posts/2023-05-18-example-video.md

 date: 2023-05-18
 title: Example Video
 video_id: NWeJ3iISUus
-description: An example video to demonstrate how videos can work on Jekyll
+description: An example video to demonstrate how videos can work on Jekyll.
 categories:
   - documentatiom
 resources: